 Ulster is rightly proud of its coast.
-Active communities are seeing Maritime festivals flourish from Strangford lough to Greencastle and the fine legacy of shipbuilding at Harland and Wolff understandably make this a place deeply connected to the sea.
+Active communities are seeing Maritime festivals flourish from Strangford lough to Greencastle and the fine legacy of shipbuilding at Harland and Wolff understandably makes this a place deeply connected to the sea.

-But I think what really sets the Ulster coast apart is an attractive mix of nature and history.
+What really sets the Ulster coast apart is an attractive mix of nature and history.
 This has shaped it into something unique and beautiful and it’s no surprise that some of the most stunning coastal sights are castles and bridges, though always in the most tranquill settings.

 1. The Giant’s Causeway